sitegeist/Sitegeist.Lazybones/README.md

 - `alt`: alt-attribute for the picture tag
 - `title`: title attribute for the picture tag
 - `class`: class attribute for the picture tag

+### `Sitegeist.Lazybones:Source`

+Render a source-tag with optional srcset based on sizes or resolutions.

+This prototype is a drop in replacement for `Sitegeist.Kaleidoscope:Source` with optional props to control the lazy loading.

+Props:
+- `lazy`: Enable lazy loading (boolean, defaults to `Sitegeist.Lazybones:Lazy.Enabled`)

+Props from `Sitegeist.Kaleidoscope:Source`:
+- `imageSource`: the imageSource to render
+- `srcset`: media descriptors like '1.5x' or '600w' of the default image (string ot array)
+- `sizes`: sizes attribute of the default image (string or array)
+- `media`: the media query of this source
+- `type`: the type of this source

+### `Sitegeist.Lazybones:Lazy.Enabled`

+Boolean value prototype with default value `true` that defines whether lazyness is enabled or not.
+Override the `value` of this prototype globally or for specific parts of your fusion.

+### `Sitegeist.Lazybones:Lazy.ClassName`

+String value prototype with default value `lazyload` to define the class that marks lazyloaded images.
+Override the `value` of this prototype globally or for specific parts of your fusion.

+### `Sitegeist.Lazybones:Lazy.Width`

+Integer value prototype with default value `null` to define the size of lowres images that are loaded as placeholders.
+Override zhe `value` of this prototype globally or for specific parts of your fusion.

 ## Dynamically enable/disable the lazy rendering